 2001-05: Social Sciences and Humanities Research Council of Canada (SSHRC) Doctoral Fellowship, York University

 1999-2001: Ontario Graduate Scholarship

-On the Commune's Ruins: Emotion and Spatial Violence in Late 19th-Century Paris (Book manuscript in-progress)
+On the Commune's Ruins: Emotion and Spatial Violence in Paris, 1870-1900 (Book manuscript in-progress)

 Co-editor (with JoAnne Mancini, National University of Ireland) Architecture and Armed Conflict: The Politics of Destruction (Routledge, 2014)

 Book chapters: "On Revolutionary Vandalism," in Spatial Violence, ed.
 Andrew Herscher and Anooradha Iyer Siddiqi (Routledge, 2016).